SCBI-MigBirds/MigBirds/writingFunctions.md

 addOneFun <- function (x) x + 1
 ```

-Which could also be written as
+Which could also be written as:

 ```
 addOneFun <- function(x){
 	x+1
 }
 ```
-Either function can be run as:
+You then can run the addOneFun function by typing:

 ```
 addOneFun(x)